Sarasota, Florida

 The Marina and the City

-Sarasota is a planned (i.e., with little urban sprawl) walkable city on the West Coast of Florida.
+Sarasota is a planned (i.e., with no urban sprawl) walkable city on the West Coast of Florida.
 The world’s best beaches are on its barrier reef islands – Longboat and Siesta Keys.
 The city was designed around a man-made marina and the dredged sediment and silt was used to create Bayfront Park around it, protecting it on the south and west sides.

 A municipal pier or quay (pronounced “kee”) was built with parking on it, three restaurants, offices, a fuel dock, gift shop, two boat brokerage offices, etc.